-- c) Illegal Rebating...
-(48.30.140) It is unlawful for a producer or insurance company to provide or promise to give any valuable consideration such as a rebate, discount, reduction of premium, commission, etc., to induce a person to buy insurance. - This law is usually about money in any way, shape, or form (cash, check, money order, or promise of). - o The insured is subject to a \$200 fine for accepting a rebate.
-(48.30.170) - o Guaranteeing to pay future dividends is an example of rebating.
-(48.30.100) - Offering cash for a referral is rebating.
-Gift cards are fine as long as you do not exceed \$100.00 per person per year. - Effective 7/1/2020 this section does not apply to a payment by an insurer to offset documented expenses incurred by a group policyholder in changing coverages from one insurer to another excepting for Medigap and small group coverage.
+- e) Illegal Rebating...
+(48.30.140) It is unlawful for a producer or insurance company to provide or promise to give any valuable consideration such as a rebate, discount, reduction of premium, commission, etc., to induce a person to buy insurance. - This law is usually about money in any way, shape or form (cash, check, money order, or promise of). - The insured is subject to a \$200 fine for accepting a rebate.(48.30.170) - o Guaranteeing to pay future dividends is an example of rebating (48.30.100). - Offering cash for a referral is rebating - f) Offering cash for a referral is rebating Gifts, etc., for the referral of insurance business-Restrictions....
+(48.30.133) - 1) An insurance producer may give to an individual, prizes, goods, wares, gift cards, gift certificates, or merchandise not exceeding one hundred dollars in value per person in any consecutive twelve-month period for the referral of insurance business to the insurance producer, if the giving of the prizes, goods, wares, gift cards, gift certificates, or merchandise is not conditioned upon the person who is referred applying for or obtaining insurance through the insurance producer. - 2) The payment for the referral must not be in cash, currency, bills, coins, check, or by money order. - g) Illegal Dealings in Premium...
+(48.30.190) - (a) No one can willfully collect money as premium for insurance if insurance coverage is not provided. - (b) No one can willfully collect money as premium for insurance is in excess of the amount actually due.

-d) Gifts, etc., for the referral of insurance business-Restrictions...
-(48.30.133)

-- 1) An insurance producer may give to an individual, prizes, goods, wares, gift cards, gift certificates, or merchandise not exceeding one hundred dollars in value per person in any consecutive twelvementh period for the referral of insurance business to the insurance producer if the giving of the prizes, goods, wares, gift cards, gift certificates, or merchandise is not conditioned upon the person who is referred applying for or obtaining insurance through the insurance producer. - 2) The payment for the referral must not be in cash, currency, bills, coins, check, or by money order.